KenRoekasa/Neon-Element/README.md

 - Fix collision bug
 - Cooldown is not very polished apparently
   - cooldown is wayyyy to slow for light attacks
-- When shielded move slower, or have meter
 - make ai attacks speed limited, whilst player attacks should be uncapped
 - Make more game modes
 ## Ideas
 - Everything will happen client side first and then confirmed by the server.
 Which then syncs all the game clients to be like server game state
     - Will probably change
 - When you die become a ghost that doesn't collide with anyone but can spectate, opacity turned down
-- Constantly check for people in hit area and place into an array and when heavy/light attack is called damage all players in that array
-- Find the time it takes to intersect the player when attacking
-- Create iframes for players recently hit

 # Renderer
 ## Tasks